AlexOkwor/node-course/README.md

 # node-course
 This is for tracking my progress on my new node and express project
 # I will first clone the repository.
-That is, copy the repository from github to my local repository.
+That is, copy the repository from github to my local computer.